Editor’s note: The 2018 republished version of this brand metrics article can be found here.

-Before you create content to boost brand awareness, it’s important to consider whether you’re creating the right type of content.
+Before you create content to boost brand awareness, it’s important to consider whether you’re creating the right type of content and the key metrics.

 Take infographics.
 These are most often used as a link-building tool.
 That’s fine, if gaining links is your goal.
 Infographics aren’t so effective, however, if what you really want is to increase awareness of your brand.
 That’s because publishers tend to favor infographics that keep branding to a bare minimum – usually a logo hidden right at the bottom of the content.

 Conversely, if you want to create content that exposes your brand to more people, you may want to look at content such as: